naturalcrit/homebrewery/client/homebrew/pages/homePage/welcome_msg.md

 ### Editing and Sharing
 When you create your own homebrew, you will be given a *edit url* and a *share url*.

-Any changes you make while on the *edit url* will be automatically saved to the database within a few seconds.
-No one can edit your brew even if you share the edit link, unless you add them as an author via the {{fa,fa-info-circle}} **Properties** tab.
+By default, any changes you make while on the *edit url* will be automatically saved to the database within a few seconds.
+Once you edit a brew while logged into an account, you are added as the brew's author, and no one else can edit your brew even if you share the edit link, unless you also add them as an author via the {{fa,fa-info-circle}} **Properties** tab.
+Brews without any author can still be edited by anyone with the edit link, so be careful about who you share it with if you prefer to work without an account.

 Anyone with the *share url* will be able to access a read-only version of your homebrew.